ChloeL19/DafnyBench/README.md

 `programs/` contains the ground-truth implementation of each problem.
 Each problem has a docstring description and is solved with a dafny method and possibly several helper functions and lemmas. `tasks/` will contain the problem setup of each benchmark task.
 We will also include evaluation scripts for running models on this benchmark.

-See key characteristics of each implemented program in the characteristics.csv file.
+See key characteristics of each implemented program in the `programs/characteristics.csv` file.

 ## Category Coding Scheme
 ##### What ability does each problem category test?